 The fun isn't done yet!

 Seneca Park Zoo inspires our community to connect, care for, and conserve wildlife and wild places.
 Situated on 15.5 acres along the Genesee River, the Zoo is a gem among Greater Rochester’s family attractions.
 The Zoo leads conservation efforts locally, regionally and internationally.
-African lions, olive baboons and African elephants that reside in our A Step Into Africa Exhibit inspire guests to care about the Ngorongoro Crate, a unique conservation area in Tanzania.
+African lions, olive baboons and African elephants that reside in our A Step Into Africa Exhibit inspire guests to care about the Ngorongoro Crater, a unique conservation area in Tanzania.
 A stop in the ECO Center introduces visitors to the playful North American river otter and living dinosaurs, the lake sturgeon, which help convey stories of successful species reintroduction into the Genesee River.
 The Rocky Coasts Exhibit offers underwater views of the habitats of our polar bear, sea lions and African penguins.
-Bornean orangutans, a white rhino, a curious mob of meerkats, a pair of ring-tailed lemurs and a pair of snow leopards round out you memorable Zoo experience.
+Bornean orangutans, a white rhino, a family of ring-tailed lemurs and a pair of snow leopards round out your memorable Zoo experience.
 The Zoo is open all year long.
 Closed only Thanksgiving, Christmas and New Year's Day.

 Nothing says "Summer‘s here" more than a day at Seabreeze Amusement Park!
 Seabreeze is the 4th oldest operating amusement park and the oldest family owned park in America.
 It's pure fun with 65+ family attractions for everyone, from big-kid and adult thrill rides like theWhirlwind -- one of only three spinning coasters of its type in the U.S. - to gentle kiddie-speed rides!
 Ride the thrilling "woody": the Jack Rabbit - the oldest continuously operating wooden coaster in North America.
 Cool off with a splash on the Log Flume.
 Watch live shows.
 There's liquid fun at the Waterpark -- filled with tube slides, a wave pool, and kiddie area - overlooking Lake Ontario.